robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 Hence, Poland could not have had a active role in the operation without a direct co-ordination from UK which received a mandate to operate in such way from USA.
 Consider that military hierarchies also among countries are quite strict.

 By definition and in the real world, the military hierarchy is the strictest one.
-For this reason the rating of UK involvement in co-ordination the sabotage of the Nordstream pipelines should be equal or higher than the Polish logistic support rating.
+For this reason the rating of UK involvement in co-ordination the sabotage of the Nord stream pipelines should be equal or higher than the Polish logistic support rating.

 Considering this aspects, please update the ratings.